Superrehtard/old_diaspora_wiki/glossary.md

     https://github.com/diaspora/diaspora/wiki/Community-supported-pods

 - **Protocol** (Network or Communications)
-   a set of formal rules describing how to transmit data, especially across a network. &nbsp; Low level protocols define the electrical and physical standards to be observed, bit- and byte-ordering and the transmission and error detection and correction of the bit stream. &nbsp; High level protocols deal with the data formatting, including the syntax of messages, the terminal to computer dialogue, character sets, sequencing of messages, **hand-shaking**, etc.
+   a set of formal rules describing how to transmit data, especially across a network.&nbsp; Low level protocols define the electrical and physical standards to be observed, bit- and byte-ordering and the transmission and error detection and correction of the bit stream. &nbsp; High level protocols deal with the data formatting, including the syntax of messages, the terminal to computer dialogue, character sets, sequencing of messages, **hand-shaking**, etc.
     http://foldoc.org/protocol
     http://Wikipedia.org/wiki/Communications_protocol